Loudspeaker Inductors with Air-Cored and Ferrite Bobbins

 If you have very special needs then, maybe, winding your own coils is for you but purchasing stock items is probably a better way to go.

-Here at QTA, we wind our own coils and are able to wind both Air-core and Ferrite types using either 0.8mm or 1.0mm wire to specific customer Inductance values.
+Here at QTA Systems, we wind our own coils and are able to wind both Air-cored and Ferrite types using the following wire diameters (0.8, 1.0, 1.12, 1.25 and 1.32)mm to specific customer Inductance values.
 We can also supply loose bobbins and / or copper wire if you care to try your hand at a bit of DIY.
-For loose materials or specific Inductors view inductors.
+For loose materials or specific loudspeaker inductors, view the Inductors link at Page Bottom

 The mounting of air core bobbins is usually straightforward as one bobbin end has a central hole and this can be bolted to the